-- The ORP monitors and reviews the CDCPB S&C policy to ensure and certify that it meets all security and confidentiality requirements for each CDCPB program. a.
+- The ORP monitors and reviews the ESSB S&C Policy to ensure and certify that it meets all security and confidentiality requirements for the appropriate CDCPB or ESSB staff. - a.
 The ORP may delegate monitoring and reviewing activities. - 2.
-Specific policy monitoring and review criteria include:

-- a.
-Review the roster of authorized users to ensure that access complies with CDCPB S&C policy annually. - b.
-Ensure that ORP or Section Supervisors conduct a compliance review with each authorized user to: - i. review the CDCPB S&C; - ii. identify and monitor worksite issues which may include on-site review with the authorized user; - iii. verify that CDCPB S&C training is complete.
-(See Appendix B.) - c.
-Ensure all authorized users complete CDCPB S&C training annually. - d.
-Ensure maintenance of documentation pertaining to CDCPB S&C Policy. - i.
-Section Supervisors retain agendas for staff and other meetings and attendance rosters for meetings and trainings. - ii.
-Section Supervisors include maintaining security for confidential information as an agenda topic at staff meetings on a regular basis. - 3.
-The ORP revises the CDCPB S&C Policy annually to ensure it complies with the CDC Data S&C requirements and comports with applicable MCA.
+Specific policy monitoring and review criteria include: - a.
+Review the roster of authorized users to ensure that access complies with ESSB S&C Policy annually. - b.
+Ensure that ORP or Section Supervisors, or designee, conduct a compliance review with each authorized user to: - i. review the ESSB S&C Policy - ii. identify and monitor worksite issues which may include on-site review with the authorized user - iii. verify that ESSB S&C training is complete.
+(See Appendix A.) - c.
+Ensure all authorized users complete ESSB S&C training annually. - d.
+Ensure maintenance of documentation pertaining to ESSB S&C Policy. - i.
+Section Supervisors, or designee, retain agendas for staff and other meetings and attendance rosters for meetings and trainings. - ii.
+Section Supervisors, or designee, include maintaining security for confidential information as an agenda topic at staff meetings on a regular basis.